LaconicNetwork/docs.laconic.com/content/generating-watchers/azimuth-stack.md

   - watcher-azimuth
 ```

+### Dockerfile

+Note: the line `yarn && yarn build` would, in most webapp situations, be replaced by `yarn global add @some-registry/my-watcher`.
+This process is documented in the "Self Hosting" and "WebApp" sections of the documentation.

-The single conatiner is built from this Dockerfile:
+The single container is built from this Dockerfile:

 ```Dockerfile
 FROM node:18.16.0-alpine3.16